About Me

 I defended my dissertation the day before COVID-19 shut down the universities across the world, and I was fortunate enough to secure a job teaching locally at a community college (Pearl River Community College) for a year before I found and applied for my current position at Jacksonville State University.

-I am super excited to be at JSU.
+I am super excited to be at Jax State.
 I think it offers incredible opportunities for those interested in herpetology and conservation biology.
 If I can ever be of any help, please contact me anytime.